-Like a mug of eggnog dosed with a shot of gin, this mostly fizzy Christmas rom-com delivers its cozy message with a side order of cynicism.
+Like a mug of eggnog dosed with a slug of gin, this mostly fizzy Christmas rom-com delivers its cosy message with a side order of cynicism.

-Clarke plays Kate, a wannabe singer with a deep love for George Michael, humiliatingly forced to dress as an elf while working for the owner of a London Christmas shop (Michelle Yeoh).
-“I’m not a career elf,” she stresses, though given her wrecking-ball approach to life, you suspect she’d be sued for reputational damage by other elves if she were.
+Clarke plays Kate, a wannabe singer with a deep love for George Michael, humiliatingly forced to dress as an elf working for the owner of a Covent Garden Christmas shop (Michelle Yeoh).
+‘I’m not a career elf,’ she stresses, though such is her wrecking-ball approach to life, you suspect she’d be sued for reputational damage by other elves if she was.
 Enter Golding’s mysterious stranger, Tom, a bike courier and a great listener who starts to reintroduce some hope to her life.
 But who is he?
-And why does he seem to have only one coat and (yikes) no phone?
+And why does he seem to have one coat and (yikes) no phone?

-Soundtracked by wall-to-wall Wham! and George Michael tunes (several versions of the title song feature, including a couple that amusingly emanate from ornamental decorations in the shop), their burgeoning romance takes in the sights of a picture-postcard city.
-Barring a notably somber middle-act dip, director Paul Feig (Bridesmaids) handles it all briskly.
-In the spirit of all good Christmas movies, it’s wildly untroubled by geography or realism (strangers talk to each other on an actual bus).
-And while the film makes a genuine attempt to engage with London’s homelessness problem—there’s a subplot based at a shelter—and nods toward the challenges of migrants, it’s done so in a superficial way that makes Richard Curtis look like Ken Loach.
+Soundtracked by wall-to-wall Wham! and George Michael tunes (several versions of the title song feature, including a couple that amusingly emanate from festive tat in the shop), their burgeoning romance takes in the sights of a picture-postcard London.
+Bar a notably sombre middle-act dip, American director Paul Feig (‘Bridesmaids’) handles it all briskly.
+In the spirit of all good Christmas movies, it’s wildly untroubled by geography (Islington to Covent Garden via Brixton?) or realism (strangers talk to each other – on an actual bus).
+And though the film makes a genuine attempt to engage with the city’s homelessness problem – there’s a subplot based at a shelter – and nods towards the challenges of migrants, it’s done in a superficial way that makes Richard Curtis look like Ken Loach.

-The dialogue is a blunt instrument at times (“A shitting bird just shat in my eye,” grumbles Kate in a not-exactly-Nora-Ephron moment), but when the witticisms dry up, the charm of the cast mostly carries you along.
-Clarke is engaging as the sarcastic but not quite embittered Kate, a childhood immigrant from the former Yugoslavia.
-Emma Thompson (who co-wrote the screenplay with Bryony Kimmings) is a hoot as her heavily-accented alpha mom, who keeps memories of the old country alive by wailing folk songs at her daughter.
+The dialogue is a blunt instrument at times (‘A shitting bird just shat in my eye,’ grumbles Kate in a not-exactly-Nora-Ephron moment), but when the witticisms dry up, the charm of the cast mostly carries you along.
+Clarke is engaging as the cynical but not quite embittered Kate, a childhood immigrant from the former Yugoslavia.
+Emma Thompson (who co-wrote the screenplay with Bryony Kimmings) is a hoot as her alpha mum, who keeps memories of the old country alive by wailing folk songs at her daughter.
 Even Yeoh’s sternness takes on a new comic dimension when backdropped by a ton of Christmas kitsch.